jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 <img src="/assets/dl_intro/learning_rate.jpg" style="border:none;">
 </div>

 We start with w = -6 (x-axis) at L1 , if the gradient is huge, a relatively large learning rate will swing w far to the other side to L2 with even a larger gradient.
 Eventually, rather than drop down slowly to a minima, w keeps oscalliate and the cost keep increasing.
 The follow demonstrates how a learning rate of 0.6 may swing the cost inward instead of downward.
 When loss starts going upward, we need to reduce the learning rate.
+The following table trace how W change from L1 to L2 and then L3.

 <div class="imgcap">
 <img src="/assets/dl_intro/lr_flow.png" style="border:none;">
 </div>

-Sometimes, we need to be careful about the scale used in plotting the x-axis and y-axis.
-In the diagram shown above, the gradient looks smaller than the real value because we use a larger scale for y-axis than the x-axis (0 to 150 vs -10 to 10).
+> Sometimes, we need to be careful about the scale used in plotting the x-axis and y-axis.
+In the diagram shown above, the gradient does not seem large.
+It is because we use a much smaller scale for y-axis than the x-axis (0 to 150 vs -10 to 10).

 #### Backpropagation